shurupov/2020-11-otus-spring-shurupov/20-webflux/README.md

-# Spring ЦуиАдгч
+# Spring Webflux

 ## Task
-Implement CRUD Shell application of book library with entities: Book, BookComment, Author, Genre.
+Implement CRUD Shell application of book library with entities: Book (with comments and genres), Author.
 Use Spring Reactive Stack (Webflux).

 ## Used